Skip to main content

 This is a real consideration in August when many vendors are on holiday.
 Good class operators are aware of this and either adjust the menu accordingly or substitute with quality food-shop purchases.
 If you’re booking a market-to-table class in August, ask the school how they handle market closures.

-• How many people are in a market-to-table class?
+How far in advance should I book a market-to-table class?

 Top experiences